 The previous Department of Health and Human Services and the Commission for Children and Young People have developed guidance material for service providers on undertaking investigations in these circumstances.

-This guidance is available on the Incident and allegation investigations page of the Department of Health and Human Services website.
+Further guidance is available on the Incident and Investigations page of the Department of Families Fairness and Housing website.

 Child Safe Standards